How To Feed A Loon

 • Place the tomato slices on a baking sheet, drizzle with oil, and season with salt and pepper.

-• Butter both sides of the bread slices and place on a baking sheet
+• Butter both sides of the bread slices and place on a second baking sheet.

 • If both baking sheets can fit under the broiler, place both the tomatoes and bread in the oven.
 Flip the tomatoes and bread after about 1 minute.
 Keep an eye on them, don't let burn!
 If you don't have room to broil both tomatoes and bread at the same time, do them one at a time.

-• Place the bread slices on a baking sheet (you may need to use two baking sheets).
+• To build the sandwiches, place toasted bread slices on a baking sheet or in a cast-iron skillet (you may need to use two baking sheets).
 Top each slice of toast with one or two slices of turkey.
-Spoon about ½ cup of the sauce over the turkey, and then sprinkle on the cheeses, evenly distributing across all sandwiches.
+Spoon about ½ cup of the sauce over the turkey, and then sprinkle on the cheeses, evenly distributed across all sandwiches.

 • Turn the broiler to low, and cook until the cheese is melted and starting to brown, 2 to 3 minutes.
 Again, keep an eye on them, don't let them burn!